 The Raj loved meat.
 They loved big, roasted joints, and this recipe is a good example of how the local cooks changed the British approach to such dishes.

-Mulligatawny is spiced soup and a mainstay of Raj cuisine, with influences from both the British and the Indian cuisines.
+Mulligatawny is a lightly spiced, filling soup.
+A feature of Raj cuisine, with influences from both the British and the Indian cuisines.
 This is a typical Indian dish, prepared to suit the tastes of the British colonists.
-It is a lightly spiced, filling soup.

 Pink gin is sharp and heavy, with its alluring colour hinting at its rich, dry taste.
 The traditional pre-dinner drink for the Raj.